urakubo/UNI-EM/docs/Workflow2.md

 		- "depth":12,"fov_size":[33,33,33],"deltas":[8,8,8] for checked
 		- "depth":9,"fov_size":[33,33,17],"deltas":[8,8,4] for unchecked

-	- Select the folder "ffn" for "FFNs folder".
+	- Select the folder "ffn" from the pulldown menu of "FFNs folder".
 It should contain "grayscale_maps.h5", "groundtruth.h5", "af.h5", and "tf_record_file."
 They were generated in the preprocessing step.
 	- Select the folder "DNN_model_tensorflow" for "Model Folder".
 It should be a empty folder or tensorflow model folder.

 6. Start training by clicking the "Execute" button.
 Users will see the following progress messages in the console window: